haiderxayan/haideralico/scripts/README.md

 - **Trends**: "The Future of {topic}: Trends Shaping UX in 2024"
 - **Case Study**: "How {topic} Transformed Our User Experience"

+### Branch Workflow

+All automation work happens on the `pre-production` branch.
+The daily article workflow checks out that branch and the generator refuses to commit from `main`.
+After reviewing the generated posts, create a pull request from `pre-production` to `main` to publish them.

 ## 🤖 Automation

 ### GitHub Actions